Blue Sunshine (album): Background

-The Glove were formed while Steve Severin and Robert Smith were under heavy stress in their respective bands.
+The Glove were formed while Steven Severin and Robert Smith were under heavy stress in their respective bands.

-Other musicians involved in this project were drummer Andy Anderson, who had just joined the Cure, multi-instrumentalist Martin McCarrick,who would later join the Banshees, and string players Ginny Hewes and Anne Stephenson, the latter had played for the Banshees on the album A Kiss in the Dreamhouse (1982).
+Other musicians involved in this project were drummer Andy Anderson, who had just joined the Cure, multi-instrumentalist Martin McCarrick, who would later join the Banshees, and string players Ginny Hewes and Anne Stephenson, the latter had played for the Banshees on the album A Kiss in the Dreamhouse (1982).

 Severin wrote the lyrics to all of the songs except "Like an Animal", "Sex-Eye-Make-Up", "Perfect Murder", which were written by Smith, and "Punish Me with Kisses", on which the two collaborated.

 Severin said that he and Smith "knew we stood a good chance of a critical drubbing no matter what The Glove sounded like.
 Rather than play down the 'self indulgent card' we used it as our Joker!
 There is no artifice on this record it's just a reflection of our 'chemistry', our shared sense of humour."
 He also said "Mr Alphabet Says" was "conceived as 'the track that Ringo would sing' with a touch of Lennonesque spite for good measure.
 A rare chance for Robert to sing lyrics other than his own".

 Robert Smith described the process of making the album "as some kind of 'art experiment'.
 Although we had a great time making it, it was completely debilitating and aged me about ten years.
 I think it was due to us bringing out the worst in each other -- the most excessive ideas."